 You don’t need to go over the top with cleaning.
 But, if your wall is very dirty and you don’t clean it, you may be left with an adhesion issue between your new paint and rendered wall.
 All I do is hose it off and give it a scrub with a brush.
 Better still, use a power washer.
 Remember to allow your wall to fully dry before painting.

-If you have green algae or moss on your wall, then you need to use a special wash to kill it.
-This prevents the algae from growing back after you’ve painted.
+If you have green algae or moss on your wall, then you need to use something like Dulux Trade Weathershield Fungicidal Wash to kill it.
+This prevents the algae from growing back after you’ve painted your exterior wall.
+Available online by clicking here.

 Click here for a guide to the best masonry paint.